 These fees might change soon.
 In November of 2019, President Trump proposed a new rule that would increase these fees to $765.
 USCIS has to allow time for the public to comment on the new rule, so the fee has not increased yet.
 There is still time to apply with the current fee.

 DACA is a temporary immigration status that expires every two years.
 Undocumented Dreamers can’t legally work without a work permit, so you should apply as soon as possible.
 Additionally, you should apply quickly in case the Trump Administration’s proposed fee increase takes effect.
 USCIS processes most initial requests within 120 days, but COVID-19 has increased that time a good deal.

 Your DACA status and employment authorization will expire two years after USCIS approves your application.
-If you’re ready to apply now, click the button below to get started with our free online tool.

 Yes!
 Even if you’ve previously worked without a work permit, you can still apply for DACA.
 Before the government first stopped accepting DACA applications, one of the ways that USCIS suggested you could prove you were in the U.S. on June 15, 2012 (one of the DACA eligibility requirements), was by submitting employment records, such as pay stubs or W-2 tax documents.
 That same DACA FAQ page on USCIS.gov also stated that your employer could provide information to support your DACA application, and that this information generally would not be shared with U.S. Immigration and Customs Enforcement (“ICE”), the agency in charge of immigration enforcement and removal proceedings.